CVasquezroque/project-spanish-dictionary-lsp/Adding GLOSA_IA Tier/README.md

-# glosa_ia_tier_adder
+# Adding a Copy of an existing Tier in ELAN files

 ## Description
-This script is used to add a GLOSA_IA tier to ELAN files.
+This script is used to add a copy of an existing tier to ELAN files (in this case GLOSA is copied into GLOSA_IA tier).
 It first searches the provided data path and its subfolders for ELAN files, then it checks if the files contain a 'GLOSA_IA' tier and if not, it creates a new tier named 'GLOSA_IA' and adds the annotations from the GLOSA tier to the new one.

 ## Features
 - Adds a GLOSA_IA tier to ELAN files